albill/albill.github.com/_posts/2007-04-01-inflation-of-universewell-my-thesis.markdown

 ---
+author: admin
+date: '2007-04-01 22:36:05'
 layout: post
+slug: inflation-of-universewell-my-thesis
+status: publish
 title: Inflation of Universe...well, my thesis...
-published: true
-meta:
-  ljID: "2448"
-tags:
+wordpress_id: '1583'
+categories:
 - Academic
-type: post
-status: publish
 ---
 I've been trying to finish the third chapter of my thesis.
 This chapter focuses on the history and then ritual structure of the Hermetic Order of the Golden Dawn.